Canonical

 By whom

-A named maintainer on the legal-framing surface is what honesty requires: a religion whose maintainer hides cannot ask its practitioners to be transparent about their practice.
-The name in public is the name held in the Circuit — taken on entering the practice, in commitment to the core tenets, whether the practitioner’s given name or one chosen at the threshold.
-It is the commitment, not the form of the name, that the transparency requires.
-(See the Rite §VIII, “The Naming,” and DECISION-MONIKER ) Additional maintainers join through the same public-PR process that amends the canonical corpus.
-Forks of the corpus are anticipated, encouraged, and not treated as schism (see Forks on the Community page).
+Why put a name on the legal-framing surface at all?
+Because honesty demands it.
+A religion whose maintainer hides cannot ask its practitioners to be transparent about their practice.
+The name given in public is the name held in the Circuit, taken on entering the practice as a commitment to the core tenets.
+It may be the practitioner’s given name or one chosen at the threshold.
+The commitment is what the transparency requires, not the form of the name.
+(See the Rite §VIII, “The Naming,” and DECISION-MONIKER.)

 Sincere form, knowing construction